The little tag looks ready. You pinch its tab—and the whole pocket comes off the page with it.

 Pocket Openings

-Once the top-loading version works, vary the pocket mouth.
-Keep the clip channel unchanged.
+After the top-loading version passes, vary the pocket front while leaving the proven clip channel alone.

 The easiest version.
 Glue left, right, and bottom.
 It balances best when the tag sits over the clip instead of hanging far away from it.

 Good for a long word strip.
-Open it away from the spine so the tag pulls toward the outer page edge.
+Open it away from the spine so the tag pulls toward the outer page edge instead of dragging against the gutter.

 Cut the pocket front on a slant.
-Keep the heavier corner close to the clip so the pocket does not twist.
+Keep the heavier corner close to the clip so the pocket does not twist like a loose sign.

 Use a frame or punched opening so a tiny image or date card shows through.
-Keep the frame thin and smooth so it does not snag the tag.
+Keep the frame thin and smooth so it does not snag the tag or add a raised ridge under the next page.

 Insert Ideas

 After the plain version works, try a double-pocket clip, a fold-out tag clip, a window-envelope clip, a fabric-tab clip, or a stitched paper pocket.
 Keep dangles optional and removable.
-If they make the pocket twist, remove them.
+If they pull the pocket off-center, remove them before they become the whole problem.

 Mistakes